klaviyo-labs/Pet-Party-Planner/README.md

 - [Next.js](https://nextjs.org/): Next.js framework is used to serve front-end pages as well as host backend endpoints
 - [MongoDB](https://www.mongodb.com/): A NoSQL database used to save application inter
 - [Mongoose](https://mongoosejs.com/): A MongoDB ORM to connect to MongoDB
-- [Klaviyo API](https://github.com/klaviyo/klaviyo-api-node): The Klaviyo Node SDK is used for integrating with public API easier
+- [Klaviyo Node SDK](https://github.com/klaviyo/klaviyo-api-node): The Klaviyo Node SDK is used for integrating with public API easier
 - ... and others.
 These are the most relevant ones for interacting with Klaviyo.
   See the [package.json](./package.json) for the full list